Credal Bayesian Deep Learning: Introduction

-\textbf{Structure of the paper.} Section \ref{back} presents the needed preliminary concepts, followed by section \ref{theory} that introduces some important theoretical results.
-We discuss the applied aspects of IBNNs in in section \ref{appl}.
+\textbf{Structure of the Paper.} Section \ref{back} presents the needed preliminary concepts, followed by section \ref{theory} that introduces and discusses the CBDL algorithm, together with its theoretical properties.
 We present our experimental results in section \ref{sec:experiments}, and we examine the related work in section \ref{related_work}.
 Section \ref{concl} concludes our work.
 In the appendices, we give further theoretical and philosophical arguments and we prove our claims.

+\textbf{Notation Summary.} In this paper, we make extensive use of different notation and acronyms.
+We summarize them in Table \ref{tab_acro} to help the reader navigate through them.